 Bankers think in the long run, and this also includes whether or not your purpose will be successful in the future or not.
 If they do not see that potential in your prospect, both you and the bank will be on the losing end of the loan.

 How will you pay your loan and what are your sources of income?
 These are just some of the questions asked by creditors when assessing your capability to pay.
-Put simply, the more sources of cash you have, the better your chances have when applying.
+Put simply, the more sources of cash you have, the better your chances have when applying for a loan.

 If the purpose of your loan is to start a small business or something that will give you a new source of income, then they will determine whether or not your venture will generate enough income to pay off your loan and at the same time, make pure profit.